 This page shows the performance of the example models and explains how they were created.
 We also explain how to view their historical evolution, verify their "out-of-sample" evolution since creation, and continue model evolution for ongoing performance evaluation.
 Finally we explain how these models can be used for trading.

 The example models were created on the model creation date shown in the tables below (not to be confused with the historical model start date) and are still evolving and generating signals as of today.
-Because they were created with the Adaptive Modeler version that was current at that time, they don't make use of improvements brought by later versions.
+Because they were created with the Adaptive Modeler version that was current at that time, they do not make use of new features or improvements brought by later versions.

 The tables show the Trading Simulator performance of the models.
 The historical results are the results from model start date until model creation date.

 It should be noted that the historical model results may seem less impressive than those reported by many other trading software systems that use some form of optimization.
-However, as explained here, Adaptive Modeler's incremental walk-forward approach (not optimized) prevents overfitting and leads to more resilient models whose historical results are more reliable and more indicative of future results.
+However, as explained here, Adaptive Modeler's incremental approach (no optimizing on historical data) prevents overfitting and leads to more resilient models whose historical results are more reliable and more indicative of future results.

 More extensive performance information is available inside the models.

 All the downloadable model files are copies made on the model's creation date and were uploaded to the website on that date.
 The downloadable model files have not been modified since then so they still reflect the situation on creation date.
 This allows users to observe and verify "out-of-sample" model evolution and performance since model creation date for themselves.